Is Whole Person Care What Patients Want?

 It needs to respect the seriousness of the situation for the patient whose life is at stake, for whom pain and suffering are so real.
 The body may hurt, but the mind and spirit are where suffering takes hold, where fear and isolation can grow.

 The C.A.R.E.
 Channel is based on strong research in fields of environmental psychology, social psychology, pain management, nursing, and medical studies.
-However, its effectiveness is in addressing the full 24-day, the loneliness of the long nights, and patients’ need to see beyond the immediacy of their situation to the stunning and ever present beauty of nature.
+However, its effectiveness is in addressing the full 24-day, in mitigating the loneliness of the long nights, and in supporting the patient’s own goals for their recovery.

 P.S.
 If you like this post, please do me a favor and share on LinkedIn, Twitter, Facebook, etc. Also to get automatic notices when a new post is published, subscribe (upper right).
 No spam – just great content.
 Thanks!